 "The Chain Line"

-5 to 8 students per group
+5 or more participants per group

-The group lines up, facing the audience.
+ONE: The group lines up, facing the audience.
 Each group invents different movements.

 Reach up, grab something imaginary (brrrrum!) put it on an imaginary table, smash it.
 Pass it on to neighbor.

 The second person takes the smashed object and pulls it high (froooo!) like taffy, twirls it once, and passes it on.